 Next steps

 Understanding your credit scores, including your FICO credit scores, plays a big part in getting a handle on your overall financial health.
-Your credit scores could affect your borrowing costs when you purchase a new car or home, for example.
-With so many different ways to access your FICO scores for free, you have the ability to stay informed and make any necessary changes to help ensure a strong financial future for yourself.
+For example, your credit scores could affect your borrowing costs when you purchase a new car or home.

 About the author: Sean Bryant is a Denver-based freelance writer specializing in personal finance, credit cards and travel.
 With nearly 10 years of writing experience, his work has appeared in many of the industry’s top publications.
 S… Read more.